Post

 Structure of the Pattern

-The Strategy pattern consists of three key participants:
+The Strategy pattern has three participants:

 1. Strategy interface – declares the contract that all concrete strategies must fulfill.